arangodb/docs/3.10/aql/functions-string.md

 `REGEX_SPLIT(text, splitExpression, caseInsensitive, limit) → stringArray`

-Split the given string `text` into a list of strings, using the `separator`.
+Split the given string `text` into a list of strings at positions where `splitExpression` matches.

 - **text** (string): the string to split
 - **splitExpression** (string): a [regular expression](#regular-expression-syntax)
-  to use for splitting the `text`
+  to use for splitting the `text`.
+It can define a capturing group to keep matches
 - **caseInsensitive** (bool, *optional*): if set to `true`, the matching will be case-insensitive.
 The default is `false`.
 - **limit** (number, *optional*): limit the number of split values in the result.